Select Page

 Language proficiency does not need to meet the admissions requirements before the UCAS application deadline of October 15, 2024, but only the admissions requirements of the relevant courses before August 31, 2025.

-Predicted high school grades need to be submitted before October 15th.
+What’s more, predicted high school grades need to be submitted before October 15th.
 This score is one of the critical factors for Oxbridge admissions reference.

 6. Open Application (Choosing a College)